 This dramatic change also affects the trends within eCommerce as well.
 As you begin to build or modify your eCommerce strategy for 2021, consider keeping your eye on these trends.

 Because 2020 forced more people to go online to shop, more businesses are putting an emphasis on omnichannel shopping.
-Omnichannel retail refers to the creation and maintenance of a presence on several channels and platforms, which creates a seamless, uniformed experience for the customer.
+Omnichannel retail refers to the creation and maintenance of a presence on several channels and platforms, which creates a seamless, uniform customer experience.
 Whether its Google Shopping, social media ads or email, consumers are more likely to shop for products across multiple channels within their buyer journey.
 Analytics tools like Finteza can help you to step up your eCommerce game by providing detailed analytics that identify customer behaviors.
 It can also assist you in analyzing which products are in demand, monitoring your profit and loss, and evaluating customer loyalty.

 Other ways you can offer a seamless omnichannel experience is by:

-- Optimizing your website for mobile devices.
+- Optimizing your content for mobile devices.
 Budget permitting create a mobile app or a PWA.

 - Personalizing the customer experience .